An outstanding cultural landscape

 Welcome to the High Weald

 A medieval landscape of wooded, rolling hills studded with sandstone outcrops; small, irregular-shaped fields; scattered farmsteads; and ancient routeways.
-The 1461km2 area covers parts of Kent, Sussex and Surrey at the heart of South East England.
+The 1461 square kilometres area covers parts of Kent, Sussex and Surrey at the heart of South East England.

 Find out more